rockettheme/docs/Docs/magento/basic/products.md

 ![][products]

 The **Product Settings** page allows you to assign an **Attribute Set** and **Product Type** to the new product.
-It is important to remember here that once an attribute set is assigned to the product, it can't be changed.
+It is important to remember here that once an attribute set is assigned to the product, it can not be changed.
 This set adds a number of variables to the product that impact how it is listed and sorted in your store.

 As an example, you might have a specific attribute set created for digital cameras.
-This would be the set you'd assign here if you're adding a digital camera to your store.
+This would be the set you would assign here if you are adding a digital camera to your store.

 Your **Product Type** determines how your product will be listed on the frontend.
 For example, a **Simple** product stands on its own as an individual item.
 It has its own product page, and can be searched independently of other products in its category.